0sunrise/Quantis/README.md

 Click `Update`
 Select Alias made at step2
 Click `Start`
-After a muinite your masternode will appear on `Quantis Network`
+Approximately 30 seconds later your masternode will appear on `Quantis Network`
 ___
 ### 6. Check masternode status
 After 30 nuinites `Active(secs)` reflected on Your masternode